deftasparagusanaconda/daamath/readme.md

 <details open><summary>arithmetic</summary>

-complex numbers are fully supported but type will not always be promoted to complex. for example, log will promote to complex only when negative input is given. or sqrt(-10) will appropriately promote to a complex, as 10𝑖
+complex numbers are fully supported but type will not always be promoted to complex. for example, log will promote to complex only when negative input is given. or sqrt(-4) will appropriately promote to a complex 2𝑖

 ```
 name      │ explanation              │ example
 ──────────┼──────────────────────────┼────────────────────────────────
 neg       │ negative                 │             - 2 = -2
-inv       │ reciprocal               │             / 2 = 0.5
+recip     │ reciprocal               │             / 2 = 0.5
 add       │ binary addition          │          -5 + 2 = -3
 sub       │ binary subtraction       │          -5 - 2 = -7
 mul       │ binary multiplication    │          -5 × 2 = -10